Chia-Kei-Pei/ip/README.md

-# Bert project template
+# Assistant BERT

-This is a project template for a greenfield Java project.
+This is based on "Duke", a project template for a greenfield Java project.
 It's named `B E R T`.
 Given below are instructions on how to use it.

 ## Setting up in Intellij